juanmorenoVV/juanmorenoVV/README.md

 <!--Introduction -->
-- 📚 I’m currently learning python
+- 📚 I’m currently learning python and studying at ATS university
 - 🐝 I have
 - 🔭 I'm doing a
-- 🌱 I'm looking to get
+- 🌱 I'm looking to get my first job experience
 - 🍰 Fun fact:
 ---